 The courses fulfilling this requirement promote appreciation of the creative process and its contribution to the life of the individual and to society, and an understanding of cultural heritage as expressed through artistic achievements.
-When six semester hours are required, course selections must represent different disciplines.

 ART 101 Two-Dimensional Design

 ART 102 Three-Dimensional Design

 ART 180 Understanding Art

-ART 280 Art History Survey 1
+ART 280 Art History Survey

 ART 281 Art History Survey II

 COM/ENG 289 Film Criticism

 DNC 103 Dance Appreciation

 DNC 240 Dance History

 MUS 230 Introduction to Western Classical Music

-THE 100 History of the Theater I
+THE 100 History of the Theatre I

-THE 101 History of the Theater II
+THE 101 History of the Theatre II

-THE 150 Introduction to Theater Production
+THE 150 Introduction to Theatre Production

 THE 156 Acting I

-Knowledge of the Behavioral Science
+Behavioral Science

 The courses fulfilling this requirement foster understanding of behavioral and social forces that shape contemporary individuals and societies.
-When six semester hours are required, course selections must represent different disciplines.